DannyuNDos/SynthV2-Korean-Tweaks/README.md

 ### Execution
 In the SynthV Studio, select the notes that has Korean lyrics written in Hangul, then execute `Scripts > Unofficial language support > Korean Tweaks` in the menu.
 If this doesn't appear in the menu, execute `Scripts > Rescan`, and try again.

+The pronunciation issues that this script fixes include:
+* Sandhi
+* Codas ㄱ/ㄷ/ㅂ
+* Palatalization of ㅅ/ㅆ
+* Pronunciation of ㅟ
+* Distinction of ㅐ/ㅔ

 ## Caveats
 You need SynthV Studio 2 Pro to use this script.